wp_get_original_image_path()

 String|false

 .
-Path to the original image file or false if the attachment is not an image.
+Path to the original image file or false if the attachment is not an image or the specified attachment does not exist.

 Usage